Skip to main content

 How many hours will Licensing grant for CPR that is provided through one of the automatically accepted agencies (American Heart Association, American Red Cross, Medic First Aid International, EMS Safety Services, the American Safety and Health Institute or HSI)?
 The cards don’t always state the number of hours.

-Up to 2 hours can be counted for CPR each year toward the total number of required annual training hours, unless the card indicates that the training was less than 2 hours.
+Up to two hours can be counted for CPR each year toward the total number of required annual training hours, unless the card indicates that the training was less than two hours.
 In that case, the actual lower number of hours will be counted.

-Licensing regulations state that CPR can be counted for 3 hours.
-What if I take a 5 hour CPR course?
+Licensing regulations state that up to two hours of CPR can be counted.
+What if I take a five hour CPR course?
 Do the extra hours get applied to my annual requirement?

 Does my CPR training have to include infants if I do not work with infants?

 You must be certified to administer CPR to children of all ages for which there is care provided at the facility.
-Example: If your facility serves infants through 12 year olds, every staff member would be required to be certified for the administration of infants, children and adult CPR.
-In other words, if you work in a facility licensed to care for infants, and you don’t work in the infant room, you would still need to be certified in infant CPR as well as for older children.
+Example: If your facility serves infants through 12-year-olds, every staff member would be required to be certified for the administration of infants, children and adult CPR.
+In other words, if you work in a facility licensed to care for infants, and you don’t work in the infant room, you will still need to be certified in infant CPR as well as for older children.

 How often can I take CPR and have it count toward my annual requirement?

-Once a licensing year, if necessary (CPR certification must remain current and some cards expire annually).
+Once per licensing year, if required or as often as it expires (CPR certification must remain current and some cards expire annually).

 I took First Aid and/or Signs and Symptoms of Illness training two years ago.
 Do I have to take it again now that I am working at a new center?

-It is up to the discretion of the Licensing surveyor for your new center to make the determination whether these trainings need to be retaken as a refresher.
-Please refer to answer above.
+It is up to the discretion of the licensing surveyor for your new center to make the determination whether these trainings need to be retaken as a refresher.

-Can I take an online CPR or First Aid?
+Can I take online CPR or First Aid?

-Per State Child Care Licensing, CPR trainings must contain an in-person skill demonstration component in order to be accepted/approved.
+Per Child Care Licensing, CPR trainings must contain an in-person skill demonstration component to be accepted/approved.
 As a result, CPR training must be taken in person.
 However, blended instruction that combines online learning with in-person skill demonstration is permitted.

 First Aid training can be taken in-person or online.